Obsidian-StudiosInc/jtsys/README.md

 Visit [TSYS Merchant Solutions](http://tsysmerchantsolutions.com/) for more information on TSYS Merchant Solutions.

-## PCI-DSS Certification
+## PA-DSS Validation
-This libary is not PCI-DSS certified.
+This libary is not PA-DSS validated.
 That is a long term goal if possible.

 ## Legal